Authentication

 Bearer Token Authentication

-By default, the Kirby Headless /api/kql endpoint uses bearer token authentication.
-This provides a modern alternative to basic authentication for KQL requests.
+Protect the Kirby Headless /api/kql endpoint with a bearer token by setting kql.auth to 'bearer' and defining a secret token in your config.php.
+This provides a modern alternative to basic authentication for KQL requests:

 config.php